publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 >     “(1) __In general.—__

->     In the case of a medical device provided as part of a service (or group of services) furnished during the period before initial categories are implemented under subparagraph (B)(i) of section 1833(t)(6) of the Social Security Act \[subsec. (t)(6)(B)(i) of this section\] (as amended by subsection (a)), payment shall be made for such device under such section in accordance with the provisions in effect before the date of the enactment of this Act \[Dec.
+>     In the case of a medical device provided as part of a service (or group of services) furnished during the period before initial categories are implemented under subparagraph (B)(i) of section 1833(t)(6) of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395]l(t)(6)(B)(i)\] (as amended by subsection (a)), payment shall be made for such device under such section in accordance with the provisions in effect before the date of the enactment of this Act \[Dec.
 21, 2000\].
 In addition, beginning on the date that is 30 days after the date of the enactment of this Act, payment shall be made for such a device that is not included in a program memorandum described in such subparagraph if the Secretary of Health and Human Services determines that the device (including a device that would have been included in such program memoranda but for the requirement of subparagraph (A)(iv)(I) of that section) is likely to be described by such an initial category.

 >     “(2) __Application of current process.—__

->     Notwithstanding any other provision of law, the Secretary shall continue to accept applications with respect to medical devices under the process established pursuant to paragraph (6) of section 1833(t) of the Social Security Act \[subsec. (t)(6) of this section\] (as in effect on the day before the date of the enactment of this Act \[Dec.
+>     Notwithstanding any other provision of law, the Secretary shall continue to accept applications with respect to medical devices under the process established pursuant to paragraph (6) of section 1833(t) of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395]l(t)(6)\] (as in effect on the day before the date of the enactment of this Act \[Dec.
 21, 2000\]) through December 1, 2000, and any device—

 >         “(A) with respect to which an application was submitted (pursuant to such process) on or before such date; and